As a physician, you will recognize the dilemma:

 Your patient's symptoms are vague, intermittent, or not present at time of standard outpatient diagnostic testing while the patient was stationary, or results seem to be inconclusive.
 You are in need of hemodynamic data, to assess the patient’s functional capacity, preferably while your patient performs his or her daily activities, exercise, and moves freely.

 You will now need to utilize imaging diagnostics to derive basic hemodynamic data, but these cannot be done right away, and are known to have operator bias, even more so during exercise.
 Invasive hemodynamic diagnostics are really your last option to choose...

-The data is is transmitted wirelessly to a monitor while also being stored on the patient unit and can be downloaded from the device.
-An event marker and 12 ECG are also provided.
+The data is transmitted wirelessly to a monitor while also being stored on the patient unit and can be downloaded from the device.
+An event marker and 12 lead ECG are also provided.